All Products

 Gaussian timer

-Similar to the unified random timer, but the random pause time follows a normal distribution.
+Similar to the unified random timer, but the random pause follows a normal distribution.
 Configure Constant Delay Offset and Random Delay.

 Fixed throughput timer